-BJU Seminary is approximately 20% international.
+BJU Seminary is made up of approximately 20% international students.
 Our students come from all 50 states in the U.S. and more than 40 countries around the world.
-With dozens of local, fundamental churches our students attend, you will have the option to get involved in a local body of believers, fellowship, serve, and be ministered to.
+With the dozens of local, fundamental churches our students attend, you will have the opportunity to minister with and grow alongside a local body of believers.
 Our Center for Global Opportunities coordinates outreach ministry both to our local Greenville community and beyond; the CGO will help you find a ministry where you can use what you learn in the classroom to reach beyond yourself.
 Seminary faculty will mentor you personally.
 BJU Seminary provides housing options both on campus and off.
 Our Academic Resource Center and support staff are ready to help with every need.
-Since many of our Seminary students work to earn additional funds, we can help connect you with a job on campus.
-And if you like, you can get involved in the International Student Organization to learn about other cultures and meet students from all over the world at a variety of cultural events through each academic year.
+Since many of our seminary students work to earn additional funds, we can help connect you with a job on campus.
+And if you like, you can get involved in the International Student Organization to learn about other cultures and meet students from all over the world at a variety of cultural events throughout each academic year.

 Who will help me get there?

-We recognize that some students like to read and find information on their own, others like to build a relationship with an individual who is an expert at helping them to navigating the often complex documentation and visa process.
-We want to connect you with the staff of our Admission Office on campus, for all of your admission and visa needs.
-They can show you where to find information you need, and will “hold your hand” through each step.
+We recognize that some students like to read and find information on their own, and others like to build a relationship with someone who is an expert at helping them navigate the often complex documentation and visa process.
+We want to connect you with the staff of our Admission Office on campus for all of your admission and visa needs.
+They can show you where to find the information you need and will help you through each step of the process.
 We recognize that many of our students have unique needs, and the staff of the Admission Office will pray with you and encourage you to pursue God’s will.
-Who knows, you may end up with a friend for life.
+Who knows?
+You may end up with a friend for life.
 The staff of our Admission Office are available M-F, 8am – 5pm Eastern U.S. time.

 What is my admission process?

 - You should apply at least 6 months before you intend to enroll.
 It takes 6 months on average from the time of the first inquiry until the student secures an F-1 visa.